FredsTechVerse/alfreds-portfolio-ui/README.md

 # REMAINING

+- Add framer motion animations
-- Confirm backdrop blur to navbar.
+- Add full backdrop blur to navbar components
-- Add social media tabs and respective icons even to close/open nav.
-- Add astro animations to lighten the spirit.
+- Update Socials
+- Tweak cards
 - Prepare gifs for the projects.
-- Add my social media handles.
-- A GIF is better than slider of images - control over what client see in a whisk.
-- A video overlay of project should come up on gif click....
-Animations not necessary.
+- A video section of project should come up on gif click....
+Animations necessary using view transition for routing animations.
-- There is something making my screen overflow on small screens.
+- Add animations to the banner especially the baloon ....
+Skills grid is experiencing some hitches
+- I was able to do the animations without framer motion.
+Cool mehn